AlvarBer/Persimmon/docs/src/implementation.md

 On this chapter the implementation of the system is detailed, explained what was done in each iteration.
 After the iterations Persimmon intermediate representation is explained.
-Finally some of the most complex technical problems along their respective solutions are detailed.
+Finally, some of the most complex technical problems along their respective solutions are detailed.